The Galvin property under the Ultrapower Axiom: In the canonical inner models

 Next, we turn to the proof of Main Theorem \ref{mtheorem: extending the club filter under UA}. \begin{theorem}[UA] Assume that every irreducible ultrafilter is Dodd sound.
 Suppose $\kappa$ is an uncountable cardinal that carries a $\kappa$-complete non-Galvin ultrafilter.
 Then the Ketonen least non-Galvin $\kappa$-complete ultrafilter on $\kappa$ extends the closed unbounded filter. \end{theorem} \begin{proof} We claim that in this context, the Ketonen least non-Galvin ultrafilter \(U\) is equal to the Ketonen least ultrafilter \(W\) on a regular cardinal \(\delta\) extending the closed unbounded filter and concentrating on singular cardinals.
-First, note that \(W\) is irreducible by \cite[Corollary 8.2.12]{GoldbergUA}.
-Since \(W\) lies on a cardinal \(\delta\) below the least \(\kappa\) that is \(2^\kappa\)-supercompact, it follows that \(W\) is \(\delta\)-complete: otherwise the Dodd soundness of \(W\) would imply that some cardinal less than \(\delta\) is \(2^{<\delta}\)-supercompact.
-Note that \(W\) is not a $p$-point since \(W\) extends the closed unbounded filter but is not normal; therefore by Corollary \ref{Corollary: nonppoint+DoddSound implies non-Galvin}, \(W\) is non-Galvin, and hence \(U\) is below \(W\) in the Ketonen order.
+First, note that \(W\) is irreducible by \cite[Corollary 8.2.12]{GoldbergUA}. \begin{claim} $W$ is $\delta$-complete \end{claim} \begin{proof}[Proof of Claim \ref{Claim: W is complete}.]
+Suppose towards a contradiction that $W$ is not $\delta$-complete and let $\mu=crit(j_W)<\delta$.
+Since $W$ is Dodd sound, $j_W$ is a $2^{<\delta}$-supercompact embedding (see \cite[Lemma 4.3.4]{GoldbergUA}), and so \(j_W\) witnesses that $\mu$ is $2^{<\delta}$-supercompact.
+In particular, \(\mu\) is \(2^\mu\)-supercompact, and therefore every \(\mu\)-complete filter on \(\mu\) extends to a \(\mu\)-complete ultrafilter.
+This yields a $\mu$-complete ultrafilter $W'$ on \(\mu\) extending the closed unbounded filter on \(\mu\) adjoined with the set of singular cardinals less than \(\mu\).
+Since $\mu<\delta$, it follows that $W'<_{\Bbbk}W$ (see \cite[Lemma 3.3.15]{GoldbergUA}) contradicting the minimality of $W$. \end{proof} \textit{End of proof of Theorem \ref{Theorm: Main 4}.} Note that \(W\) is not a $p$-point since \(W\) extends the closed unbounded filter but is not normal; therefore by Corollary \ref{Corollary: nonppoint+DoddSound implies non-Galvin}, \(W\) is non-Galvin, and hence \(U\) is below \(W\) in the Ketonen order.

+Conversely, since \(U\) is the Ketonen least non-Galvin ultrafilter, by Theorem \ref{Theorem: Galvin Improvment}, \(U\) is irreducible and not a $p$-point.
+Without loss of generality, we can assume that \(U\) is Dodd sound.
+Moreover, \(U\) is a \(\gamma\)-complete ultrafilter on \(\gamma\) for some measurable cardinal \(\gamma\).